NikyMartin/EPNM_API/README.md

 (since not all information are exposed via API, some scripts will directly connect to the Cisco EPN Manager Oracle database to fill the gap).

-If you are new to Cisco EPN Manager, following we have an extract from the Cisco EPN Manager API Examples datasheet
+If you are new to Cisco EPN Manager, following is an extract from the Cisco EPN Manager datasheet

+# What Cisco EPN Manager is

 ### Product overview